 Windows Admin Center is a locally deployed, browser-based app for managing Windows servers, clusters, hyper-converged infrastructure, as well as Windows 10 PCs.
 It is a free product and is ready to use in production.
 When prompted with an error when trying to access WAC from other browsers saying the site is not secure.
+In this guide, I will show you how to schedule and run update via Windows Admin Center.
 See the following links for “How to setup Windows Admin Center, “How to install Chocolatey” and “How to install, upgrade and uninstall software with Chocolatey“.
 You may also be interested in Winglet, which is also a Windows Package manager “Winglet”.
 See how to install Winglet and how to install applications with Winglet CLI.

 Let’s throw more light on Windows Admin Center installation types in order to have a smooth installation.